hanrichard/bus-report-test/README.md

   - Typography

-- When we hit the save notes button, the notes will be shown straightaway and the button will be hidden for now.
+- When we hit the save notes button, the notes will be shown straightaway and the button will be hidden for now,

-- If there are no results, a "No results" message will be shown.
+- If there are no results, a "No results" message will be shown,

 - Currently, we fetch the data from JSON format file stored in the public folder.
-However, in the prod env, we need to fetch from the real api endpoint.
+However, in the prod env, we need to fetch from the real api endpoint,

+- We could add pagination and sorting features to the table and add Google analysis.

 ### Screenshots